hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 ## H﻿ow to deploy your own backend...

 A﻿s explained in the previous [article](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/), the project is split into multiple repositories from the architectural and public / private aspects.
 The architecture is divided between the frontend and backend.
-The project admin will need to decide whether  he is willing to develop and propose public-only content to the participants or add any proprietary and private content.
+The project admins will need to decide whether they are willing to develop and propose public-only content to the participants or add any proprietary and private content.

 I﻿ will start with the simpliest scenario: A public-only approach.
-Then we will dive into the specificties related the private approach.
+Then we will dive into the specificities related the private approach.

 ### P﻿ublic-only Deployment: No private backend nor private workshops